human37/Mosquito-Wolbachia-Model/README.txt

 The number is the percentage of wolbachia-infected mosquitoes to add to the population.
 They are only added when the weekly average temperature is between 29 and 32.5 degrees celsius.

-ALSO:
+DEPENDENCIES:
+matplotlib, pysimplegui, tkinter, numpy, json, and urllib3.

-This program is still under development, any input would be desired.
+This program is still under development, any input would be greatly appreciated.